eucalypto/loopedia/doc/README.txt

 Having set up a server in the Search API module, add an Index by going again to the Search API Configuration page and clicking on "Add index".
-For "Item type" choose Node and then check "Integral"; and as Server choose the one you configured.
+As name choose "Integral Index" so that the machine name reads "integral_index".
+For "Item type" choose Node and then check "Integral";
+and as Server choose the one you configured.
 In the next step of the Index creation choose the fields you want to be indexed.

 10.1.1 Export and Import Views